theaussiepom/kiosk-retropie/README.md

 If Home Assistant is running on a different host than the kiosk Pi, MQTT is the bridge: the appliance exposes an **MQTT-controlled** LED switch.

-### Overview
+### LED overview

 - The Pi runs `retro-ha-led-mqtt.service`.
 - It subscribes to MQTT topics and calls a local sysfs writer.
 - Home Assistant publishes `ON`/`OFF` to those topics.
-- The appliance also periodically polls sysfs and republishes retained state so Home Assistant reflects changes made outside MQTT.
+- The appliance also periodically polls sysfs and republishes retained state, so Home Assistant reflects changes made outside MQTT.

-### MQTT topics
+### LED MQTT topics

 Default prefix: `retro-ha` (set `RETRO_HA_MQTT_TOPIC_PREFIX`).